TFusionOcc: T-Primitive Based Object-Centric Multi-Sensor Fusion Framework for 3D Occupancy Prediction

 \subsection{Model Performance Analysis}

-To demonstrate the performance of our proposed TFusionOcc, we evaluated it on the Surroundocc-nuScenes and Occ3D-nuScenes benchmarks.
-For each benchmark, we evaluate our model across three primitive settings, including T-P (general T-primitive), T-SQ (T-superquadric), and T-SQ-IW (deformable T-superquadric or T-superquadric with inverse-warp), with 12800 and 25600 total primitives, respectively.
-The results of the experiment on the surroundocc-nuScenes and Occ3D-nuScenes benchmarks are shown in Table \ref{surroundocc-nuscenes} and Table \ref{occ3d-nuscenes}, respectively.
+To demonstrate the performance of our proposed TFusionOcc, we evaluated it on the SurroundOcc-nuScenes and Occ3D-nuScenes benchmarks.
+For each benchmark, we evaluate our model across three primitive settings, including T-P (plain T-primitive), T-SQ (T-superquadric), and T-SQ-IW (deformable T-superquadric or T-superquadric with inverse-warp), with 12800 and 25600 total primitives, respectively.
+The results of the experiment on the SurroundOcc-nuScenes and Occ3D-nuScenes benchmarks are shown in Table \ref{surroundocc-nuscenes} and Table \ref{occ3d-nuscenes}, respectively.

 In both benchmarks, TFusionOcc (T-SQ-IW) settings achieve the best and second-best performance, demonstrating the importance of the primitives' shape variety and robustness.
 Specifically, our proposed method excels at detecting background objects, including drivable surfaces, other flat areas, sidewalks, terrain, man-made structures, and vegetation.
 In addition, our model performs significantly well on relatively small foreground objects, such as barriers, bicycles, cars, motorcycles, pedestrians, and traffic cones.

-Our method, which only adopts a single 3D supervision signal, achieved par-performance in comparison with algorithms that leverage multi-task learning to receive dual supervision signals, such as DAOcc \cite{daocc} in the Surroundocc-nuScenes benchmark that incorporates a 3D object detection head and a 3D semantic occupancy prediction head during training, and SDGOcc \cite{sdgocc} in the Occ3D-nuScenes benchmark, which incorporates a 2D semantic segmentation head to utilize an extra 2D supervision signal during training.
+Notably, our method, which only adopts a single 3D supervision signal, achieved par-performance in comparison with algorithms that leverage multi-task learning to receive dual supervision signals, such as DAOcc \cite{daocc} in the SurroundOcc-nuScenes benchmark that incorporates an auxiliary 3D object detection head to leverage an extra 3D supervision signal during training, and SDGOcc \cite{sdgocc} in the Occ3D-nuScenes benchmark, which incorporates an auxiliary 2D semantic segmentation head to utilize an extra 2D supervision signal during training.
 It is also worth noting that, as highlighted in the green and red rows in both benchmarks, for the same total number of primitive settings, the primitive with greater shape variety achieves better performance.
 In addition, increasing the number of primitives from 12,800 to 25,600 usually yields further gains, though the improvement is moderate compared with that from stronger primitive geometry.
 This suggests that primitive shape flexibility is a more decisive factor than simply increasing primitive count.